tyholdren/bandmates_2.0/README.md

 - Though still in development, we would like to allow users to showcase their musical abilities by uploading sound bytes of their music to their profile
 - Provide users the ability to upload profile images of themselves to further round out their user profile
 - Create an in-app messaging system where users can communicate with one another without having to exchange personal contact information
-- Implement a 'following' feature, where users can follow other profiles and see their followers
+- Implement a 'following' feature, where users can follow other profiles and also view their followers
-  <br /><br />